Greece › Halkidiki Best Places

 - Taverna Tzitzikas – Porto Kuofo: Slap bang in the middle of the little harbor, Tzitzikas (“cicada” in Greek) serves up finely-prepared fish and meat dishes such a stuffed squid, red mullet, or mackerel filets with oil, lemon, and fresh onion rings.
 The ambiance is just right and the service attentive and quick. • Map • Phone: +30 237 505 1270

 Getting There and Around

-You guessed it, the bus is the unless you have your own wheels and probably here more than anywhere elseIt’s 1.25 hours from Thessaloniki’s KTEL Halkidiki to Nikiti, around 2 hours to Neos Marmaras, 3 hours to Sarti and 3.5 hours to Kalamitsi.
+- The bus is the best unless you have your own wheels.
+It’s 1.25 hours from Thessaloniki’s KTEL Halkidiki to Nikiti, around 2 hours to Neos Marmaras, 3 hours to Sarti and 3.5 hours to Kalamitsi.

 Athos Peninsula (3rd leg)

 The Athos Peninsula is essentially about one destination: the monasteries of Mount Athos, aka the Holy Mountain.
 The Monastic Republic of the Holy Mountain occupies around 80% of the peninsula, leaving just a mere 20% of the territory to secular visitors and females; women are not allowed into the Holy Mountain.
 While the greater majority of the peninsula is off-limits to casual visitors, the remaining slice of secular Athos offer some rare treats that include Halkidiki’s only island and its satellites, a busy and commercialized port, a coastal strip packed full of pricey hotels and a low-key, reasonably-priced beach resort.